alrieckert/lazarus/components/editortoolbar/images/README.txt

 This directory contains all images needed by the Editor Toolbar package.
-Images are stored in lazarus resource files (.lrs).
-Each icon is stored in xpm format and in lowercase.
+Images are stored in FPC resource files (.res).
+Each icon is currently stored in xpm format but also png can be used.

-toolbar.lrs - All the icons used in Editor Toolbar package.
+toolbar.res - All the icons used in Editor Toolbar package.

 How to update the image resources: